AsrOneSdk/published-scripts/ARM Templates/Enable Replication/README.md

 Prior to running this ARM template, following things need to be taken care:

-- There exists no resource of the name "Enable-Replication" in the resource group
+- There exists no resource of the name "Enable-Replication" in the resource group where the template is being deployed.
 - A Recovery Services Vault should exist.
 Please refer [here](https://docs.microsoft.com/azure/site-recovery/quickstart-create-vault-template) to create one.
 - [Review supported regions](https://docs.microsoft.com/azure/site-recovery/azure-to-azure-support-matrix#region-support).
 You can set up disaster recovery for Azure VMs between any two regions in the same geography.
 - You need one or more Azure VMs.
 Verify that [Windows](https://docs.microsoft.com/azure/site-recovery/azure-to-azure-support-matrix#windows) or [Linux](https://docs.microsoft.com/azure/site-recovery/azure-to-azure-support-matrix#replicated-machines---linux-file-systemguest-storage) VMs are supported.